Schildts & Söderströms

-Schildts & Söderströms is a Finnish book publisher, which was established in February 2012 through a merger between Schildts Förlags Ab and Söderström & Co.
+Schildts & Söderströms is a Finland Swedish publishing company, established in February 2012 through a merger between Schildts Förlags Ab and Söderström & Co.

-The publisher is based in Helsinki.
+The publisher is based in Helsinki and one of the most important actors in the field of Finland-Swedish literature].
 Its first managing director was Barbro Teir until February 2014.
 She was succeeded by Mari Koli.

 The company has three imprints: S&S Litteratur, its Swedish-language publisher; S&S Läromedel, the largest publisher of Swedish-language teaching materials in Finland; and Kustantamo S&S, the largest publisher of Finland Swedish translations in Finnish.
 It publishes approximately 40 titles a year in a variety of genres, including children's literature, novels, and nonfiction.

 Authors

-Schildts & Söderströms has published books by Finnish-Swedish authors such as:
+Schildts & Söderströms has published books by Finland-Swedish authors such as: